Food allergies in children

 What is an ASCIA action plan?

 An ASCIA action plan guides you what to do if your child has an allergic reaction.
 This will normally include using an adrenaline autoinjector.
-If a doctor prescribes your child with an adrenaline autoinjector, they should carry it at all times, including at day care, school or when in the care of others.
+If a doctor prescribes your child with an adrenaline autoinjector, they should always carry it, including at day care, school or when in the care of others.

 Avoiding foods that trigger an allergic reaction